ocf/puppet/README.md

 Before pushing, you should test your changes by switching at least one of the affected servers to your puppet environment and triggering a run.
-We store node definitions in LDAP, so changing a server's environment requires a `/admin` Kerberos principal.
+We store node definitions in LDAP, so changing a server's environment requires a `/admin` Kerberos principal or root on the server (each server's host keytab allows changing its own environment).

-Start by getting a ticket for your `/admin` principal and launching ldapvi on the server's LDAP entry:

-    ckuehl@supernova:~$ kinit ckuehl/admin ldapvi cn=raptors

-A text representation of the LDAP entry will open in your editor.
-For example:

-    0 cn=raptors,ou=Hosts,dc=OCF,dc=Berkeley,dc=EDU
-    cn: raptors
-    type: server
-    ipHostNumber: 169.229.226.200
-    objectClass: device
-    objectClass: ocfDevice
-    environment: production

-Change the environment from `production` to your own, then save the file and quit your editor. `ldapvi` will ask you to type `y` to confirm the changes.

-After switching the environment, you can connect to the server, trigger a puppet run, and watch the logs:
+The easiest way to change the environment is to SSH to the server and run `puppet-trigger`, providing the `-e` option.

     ckuehl@supernova:~$ ssh raptors
-    ckuehl@raptors:~$ sudo puppet-trigger -f
+    ckuehl@raptors:~$ sudo puppet-trigger -fe ckuehl

+This changes the environment to `ckuehl` and triggers a run.

 Make sure to switch the environment back to production after pushing your changes.